 Change is imminent

 This example clarifies the change, not only passenger, but also goods transportation may undergo in the future.
 My vision comes close to an Uber for delivery – the online taxi dispatch service already started a similar service with Uber Rush.

 In the near future, everyone driving regularly as commuters, for instance, could transport packages for a commission.
 New insurance models would be necessary but at the same time, transport exchange platforms could be built-up to be used flexibly and simply per online booking.
 I could, for example, pick up a few packages via chip card or access code at a fully automated packing station in Karlsruhe on a Sunday evening and drop them off four hours later at a packing station in Aachen or surrounding areas.
 The receiver can track his delivery per an appropriate tracking tool via email or another messaging service.

 Considering how many vehicles and small transporters are currently transporting only single persons or void volume, the idea does not just sound efficient but sustainable.
 Intelligent real-time planning and optimizing software could fundamentally change the current picture of cities.
 The introduction of autonomous cars may automate the private transport of goods and people completely.

 Moreover, linking the systems would bring an additional benefit: Further intelligent software assistants know individual daily routines and integrate this information in the planning process.
 The optional combination of numerous transportation modes provide unforeseen possibilities: traveling by rental bicycle to the car sharing station – from there to the office and back home by bus or subway in the evening, then off to the gym with friends.
 Of course, on a time and cost efficient route, without cash per mobile account.
 Perhaps in the future, a driverless car will pick me up at my front door instead of my colleague – who knows?

 What potential do you see in sharing models for companies and their logistics processes?

-This blog was originally posted on the Inventory & Supply Chain Optimization blog.
+This blog was originally posted on the All Things Supply Chain blog.